mozilla/fjord/docs/es.rst

 ..
 Note::

-   TODO: This doesn't work with celery 2.1, but will when we upgrade to something more recent.
-Leaving it here in the docs because we're definitely upgrading.

    If you kick off indexing with the admin, then indexing gets done in chunks by celery tasks.
 If you need to halt indexing, you can purge the tasks with::